adsp-polito/2024-P9-RAG-MARCO/README.md

 ---
 ## Installation

+### General Requirements
+Ensure you have Python installed along with the necessary dependencies.
+Install them using:

+### Running the System
+To run the full system, follow the steps outlined in [this notebook](./notebooks/stable_system.ipynb).

+### Running the Data Cleaner
+To clean and preprocess the datasets, execute the instructions provided in [this notebook](./notebooks/stable_data_cleaning.ipynb).

+### Running the Webserver
+To host the web application, follow the setup described in [this notebook](./notebooks/stable_webapp.ipynb).

+## Installation
 To run this project, you need to install the packages available in the stable_system notebook.
 You can install it via pip:<br/>
 ```bash
 pip install wandb